vespa-engine/documentation/en/tutorials/hybrid-search.md

 ### Schema
 A [schema](../schemas.html) is a document-type configuration; a single vespa application can have multiple schemas with document types.
-For this application, we define a schema `doc` which must be saved in a file named `schemas/doc.sd` in the app directory.
+For this application, we define a schema `doc`, which must be saved in a file named `schemas/doc.sd` in the application package directory.

 Write the following to `app/schemas/doc.sd`:

 <div class="pre-parent">